WMD-group/SMACT/README.md

 SMACT's features are
 accessed through Python scripts, importing classes and functions as needed.
-In addition to the `examples` folder, some practical applications using are also available from [our examples page](https://github.com/WMD-group/SMACT/tree/master/examples).
+Some practical applications using are available in [our examples folder](https://github.com/WMD-group/SMACT/tree/master/examples).

 License and attribution
 -----------------------